rinathiLM/project-2-fullstack-app/README.md

 - Bootstrap

 ## Development Process
-Document your planning and tell a story about your development process and problem-solving strategy

 Setting up the Rails API wasn't as difficult as I thought, especially since it was my first time.
 The more difficult and time-consuming portion was getting the data to display and updating the UI accordingly based on user actions.
 I incorporated bootstrap modals and navbar functionality that was hard to use at first, trying to get a form to submit was pretty difficult for instance (then getting the modal to disappear, then the modal backdrop to disappear, ... and so on.).